deadpixi/sam/README.rst

 the `B` command can be executed both locally (on the machine running `samterm`) using the '-r' option, and remotely (on the machine running `sam`) without the '-r' option.

+Note that sam relies on the contents of the `LANG`, `LC_CTYPE`, and/or `LC_ALL` environment variables to determine the character encoding to use.
+If you're using `ssh(1)` to run sam remotely, be sure to pass those variables along or have them set remotely.

 Installation Paths
 -------------------